Rochester, MN

 - Rochester Alert will send text messages, ring your phone numbers, send emails, and you can add more than one email/cell phone/regular phone.
 Whenever an alert is sent, it will go to all of your listed numbers or emails.

-- In the open outdoors: If possible, seek shelter in a sturdy building.
+In the open outdoors: If possible, seek shelter in a sturdy building.
 If not, lie flat and face-down on low ground, protecting the back of your head with your arms.
-Get as far away from trees and cars as you can; they may be blown onto you in a tornado.
+Get as far away from trees and cars as you can; they may be blown onto you in a tornado.- Yes.
+Wireless emergency alert (WEA) messages are not affected by temporary cell network congestion.

 - Once logged into the system, go to the "My Account" page and select the "Vacation Schedule" section and click the Add button.
 From here you will be able to set the time range you would like to pause alerts for.